A Kid Friendly Culture

 The Boqueria Market offers so many types of food that even the pickiest eater will be satisfied!

 Located off of La Rambla, a pedestrian street in central Barcelona, this vast food market is ideal if you’re staying in an apartment and want to stock up on groceries.
-But no matter what, the kids will enjoy the fresh fruit smoothies while the grown ups pop by a nearby stall for a glass of local wine.
+But no matter what, the kids will enjoy the fresh fruit smoothies while the grownups can pop by a nearby stall for a glass of local wine.

 HOT TIP: The market can be crowded, so keep a close eye on your belongings at all times!